jperezcuarenta/Thesis-Work/README.md

 # Thesis-Work
 Matlab code related to localized scale-space analysis in imaging.

-Every webackX.m file is related to figures found in "Local Scales in Imaging".
+Every webackX.m file is related to a specific figure found in "Local Scales in Imaging".